Shadowblazen/dynamodb-wrapper/README.md

     }
 };

-// The AWS SDK's query() and scan() methods only return 1 page of data at a time.
-// If you want all pages aggregated you have to use LastEvaluatedKey and make
-// multiple requests, which comes with the complexity of handling a series of
-// asychronous calls, errors from individual requests, and aggregation of
-// all pages of data when all the responses come back successfully.
+// fetches all pages of data from DynamoDB

-// DynamoDBWrapper.query() or DynamoDBWrapper.scan() will handle that for you.
-// When the promise resolves/rejects, you'll get a single response containing
-// all pages of data.
-If an error occurs with an individual request,
+// promise resolves with the aggregation of all pages,
-// the promise rejects immediately.
+// or rejects immediately if an error occurrs

 dynamoDBWrapper.query(sampleQueryParams)
     .then(function (response) {